PreciselyData/PreciselyAPIsSDK-Python/docs/GeocodeServiceApi.md

-    corner_offset = "7" # str | Specifies the distance to offset the street end points in street-level matching. (optional) if omitted the server will use the default value of "7" corner_offset_units = "METERS" # str | Specifies the unit of measurement for the corner offset. (optional) if omitted the server will use the default value of "METERS" remove_accent_marks = "false" # str | Specifies whether to Suppress accents and other diacritical marks. (optional) if omitted the server will use the default value of "false"
+    corner_offset = "7" # str | Specifies the distance to offset the street end points in street-level matching. (optional) if omitted the server will use the default value of "7" corner_offset_units = "METERS" # str | Specifies the unit of measurement for the corner offset. (optional) if omitted the server will use the default value of "METERS" remove_accent_marks = "false" # str | Specifies whether to Suppress accents and other diacritical marks. (optional) if omitted the server will use the default value of "false" find_dpv = "false" # str | Specifies if Delivery Point Validation is required.
+Note: This parameter is only applicable for USA addresses. (optional) if omitted the server will use the default value of "false"

     # example passing only required values which don't have defaults set
     try: